anshlc/anshlc.github.io/_posts/2020-11-24-getting-started-with-ai.md

   allows you to locate your subject of interest, follow the echo chamber in which you’d like to occupy, etc.

 ### Training
-We'll be doing **Sentiment analysis** today, which is basically the process of understanding if a given text is talking positively or negatively about a given subject.
-The dataset we are using is a set of millions of Amazon reviews posted by users.
+**Sentiment analysis** is one popular text classification problem, which is basically the process of understanding if a given text is talking positively or negatively about a given subject.
+The dataset we are using is a set of millions of Amazon reviews posted by users.<br>
 We need labeled data to train our supervised classifier.
 Hence some pre-processing is needed before training the model. fasText expects each line of the text file contains a list of labels, followed by the corresponding document.
 All the labels should start by the `__label__` prefix, to distinguish between a label and a word.